seananderson/solarized-knitr/README.md

 # Solarized knitr style files

 The built-in [knitr](http://yihui.name/knitr) [Solarized](http://ethanschoonover.com/solarized) style files are quite basic.
-I've been experimenting with an improved versions.
+I've been experimenting with improved versions.

 This repository has my versions of the light and dark Solarized theme files: